 Repair – When we see a compromised skin in clinic, a go-to recommendation is Pure Fiji’s Anti-Ageing Booster (Dilo oil).
 It’s an amazing multi-tasking, cold-pressed organic oil that effectively promotes skin regeneration and healing.
 Dilo oil is a rare nut extract found only on the islands of Fiji and is an essential product in your natural skincare routine.

 Another great way to repair your skin is with topical vitamin C. Vitamin C serums are legendary for a reason, they work!
 Vitamin C is a potent antioxidant that can neutralise free radicals and aids in your skin's natural regeneration process, which helps your body repair damaged skin cells.
-Our top pick is Ultraceuticals ULTRA C10+ Firming Serum.
-Link to Vitamin C blog here.
+If you're new to Vitamin C, a good place to start is with the Pure Fiji Vitamin C range which features Vitamin C as THE main ingredient in four different amazing products.

 Protect – It’s important to use a physical (mineral) sunscreen to protect the top layers of your skin and prevent any further stress and damage.
 Our must-have is EltaMD UV Elements.
 This is a 100% physical sunscreen in a tinted, moisturising base.
 It’s gentle for even the most sensitive skin types, including post-procedure skin and it’s packed with chemical-free actives, zinc oxide and titanium dioxide, providing safe but sure sun protection.
 The mineral-based UV filters work with ultra-hydrating hyaluronic acid to protect and hydrate the skin.

-Look after yourself and your skin by thinking about what you can do to reduce your stress, as taking practical steps to cut back on stress will aid in reducing the impact that stress hormones can have on your skin.
+Look after yourself and your skin by thinking about what you can do to reduce your stress - this is a time to relax and unwind!
+Taking practical steps to cut back on stress will aid in reducing the impact that stress hormones can have on your skin.
 We love and recommend regular exercise, meditation, yoga, getting a good night's sleep.
-Most importantly though, be kind to yourself, knowing that this is not a normal situation and you're doing the best you can!
+Most importantly though, be kind to yourself this summer!